w11k/w11k-slides/README.md

 * configurable service to define slides and their templates via slidesConfig constant
 * stylesheets for screen, print export and screen export

+## Attention

+w11k-slides basically works with AngularJS 1.3.
+But it has a known bug: Exporting a PDF with pdfcrowd.com does not work at the moment (see [#1](https://github.com/w11k/w11k-slides/issues/1)).

 ## Getting Started